darksider-05/portfolio/README.md

 ## 📦 Installation

-Instructions for downloading and running the project will be added once development is complete.
+Instructions for running and personalizing the project will be added once development is complete.

 ## 🛠️ Tech Stack